FACTBOX - Winter session of parliament

 Initially the proposal said all miners should give 26 percent of profits to local communities where land acquisition is a sensitive matter and many oppose natural resources being exploited by outsiders.

-India's mining sector is the source of some of the country's biggest corruption scandals affecting top regional leaders of main opposition Bhartiya Janata Party.
+India's mining sector is the source of some of the country's biggest corruption scandals affecting top regional leaders of India's main opposition party.

 PENSION BILL